Ascalon: Political history during the Seleucid Dynastic wars

-Following Sidetes died in 128 BCE, the Seleucid Empire fell into renewed civil war.
+Following Sidetes death in 129 BCE, the Seleucid Empire fell into renewed civil war.
 Around 126–123 BCE, Ascalon came under the control of Alexander II Zabinas, a usurper backed by Ptolemaic Kingdom to the south.
 His brief reign ended when the Ptolemaics shifted their support to his rival, Antiochus VIII Grypus, who defeated Zabinas in 123/122 BCE and took power.
 Grypus's mother Cleopatra Thea, acted as both queen consort and as the de facto ruler.
 Coins minted in Ascalon from this period depict both her and Gryphus until her death in 121 BCE, when she was attempting to assassinate of her son.
 From 120 and 114 BCE, Ascalon's coinage featured only Gryphus portrait.

 In 114/113 BCE, Gryphus' half-brother, Antiochus IX Cyzicenus, launched a campaign to seize the throne.
 He captured most of the Selecuid territory, including Ascalon, which minted coins in his name for two years, until 112/111 BCE.
 Historians suggest that both the Ptolemaic Kingdom and Hasmonean dynasty may have aided Gryphus in the retaking of Ascalon.
 Around this time, the city was granted the status of a "holy" and "inviolable" city, likely exempting it from certain taxes and granting it partial of full autonomy, including immunity from legal enforcement actions, except in cases of offenses against the Seleucid king.